Sudanese General Strike Launched to Protest Violent Military Crackdown

 The Sudan Pharmacists Central Committee, which is also part of the SPA, said RSF forces raided a government health agency in Khartoum that supplies medications and other care needs for patients across Sudan.
 The RSF has been accused of targeting hospitals and health centers caring for wounded protesters.

-The leading opposition Umma party said Saturday that security forces had arrested one of its leaders, Adel al-Mufti, along with other opposition figures, including Mohammed Esmat, a negotiator for the protesters.
+The Umma party said Saturday that security forces had arrested one of its leaders, Adel al-Mufti, along with other opposition figures, including Mohammed Esmat, a negotiator for the protesters.

 Esmat was detained after meeting with Ethiopian Prime Minister Abiy Ahmed on Friday.
 Ahmed met separately with the ruling generals and the protest leaders in an effort to revive talks.